 We all know Google Adsense is one of the best recurring monetization network for any blog or website.
 I started blogging in 2008, and implemented Adsense on ShoutMeLoud in 2009.
 If you have read my earlier article on how I make money with ShoutMeLoud, you would know, I never focused on Adsense as my main source of online income.
 I have earned more with Affiliate marketing, services, and till the date: AdSense is just a small part of my online income.

-It’s 2013 now, and I wanted to share my Adsense earning report for last 4 years.
+It’s 2013 now, and I wanted to share my AdSense earning report for last 5 years.
 I believe, this will be helpful for many to figure out, if they can actually rely on Adsense for their online income or not.
 Before I share my Adsense earnings report, do remember:

 - This report includes all the blogs in my network.

 4 Year Adsense earnings

 If you are new to Adsense, you can refer to Adsense guide, and learn how to create an Adsense account.
-My AdSense journey started from January 2009, but my first payment reached on my door-step in the first week of May 2009.
+My AdSense journey started from January 2009, and I received my first payment in the first week of May 2009.
 It was $179.77, and honestly I can’t share the joy I had when I was holding my first Adsense cheque.

 I’m sharing Adsense income for every year from 2009-2012: